fabiojose/snip/README.md

 - have no special files
 - have at same time a template and an application
 - have a fancy name for templates: ❤️ __templation__ ❤️
-- are able to build and run our templation, naturally without any kind of special tool or dependency
+- are able to build and run our templation, naturally, without any kind of special tool or dependency
 - can easily refactor and update our templation